 We found 4 ear, nose and throat specialists who accept United Healthcare Compass near Sellersville, PA.

-Dr. Sonya Wexler is a medical specialist in otolaryngology (ear, nose, and throat).
-Dr. Wexler takes United Healthcare Platinum, United Healthcare Compass, United Healthcare Navigate, and more.
-Her education and training includes medical school at George Washington University School of Medicine and Health Sciences and residency at Temple University Hospital.
-She is affiliated with Abington Health.
-She is accepting new patients.
+Dr. Sonya Wexler is an otolaryngologist in Lansdale, PA, Doylestown, PA, and Sellersville, PA.
+Dr. Wexler takes United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate, in addition to other insurance carriers.
+After attending George Washington University School of Medicine and Health Sciences for medical school, she completed her residency training at Temple University Hospital.
+She is professionally affiliated with Abington Health.
+She welcomes new patients.

 Conditions / Treatments